-By now, you offer a website experience that is impeccable – because that content marketing firm has resources galore – but when members call or email with a need that impeccable experience no longer exists.
+By now, you offer a website experience that is impeccable – because that content marketing firm has resources galore – but when members call or email with a need that experience doesn’t exist off line.
 Where is the training?
 What’s the process?

-The C-suite is not especially concerned with what your team is doing or can do, as long as the magazine goes out on time, they don’t take much notice of your work.
+The C-suite is not especially concerned with what your content or editorial team is doing, or can do.
+As long as the magazine gets out on time they don’t take much notice of your work.
 You are resource anemic and, far worse, you are not held accountable for identifying and achieving goals with your content creation and delivery.
 So your team’s skills go stale and you cease to be hungry for the knowledge that is demanded in this ever-changing discipline of marketing.